jamesinglis/ew61-export/README.md

 * Why am I getting strange characters in my export files?
     * It's most likely a text-encoding issue.
 This script was developed for a non-English EasyWorship library so unicode characters should be handled correctly, however I can't make any promises!
     * For what it's worth, my CLI version of PHP 5.6 garbles the "Å" character but the web server version of the same PHP installation has no problems encoding this character.
+* Why am I getting random references to fonts at the top of my song exports?
+    * This is a remnant of the RTF formatting - I'm manually stripping out references to Arial and Tahoma, but if you used a different font in EasyWorship, that font name may show up.
+If this happens, add the name of your font to the regex on line 130 of functions.php.

 ## Version history

+### 0.3 (2018-04-11)

+* Adds real RTF processing to the song data from EasyWorship!
+* Move ProPresenter hot keys to config file.

 ### 0.2 (2018-03-02)